 Choose a gaming monitor with a high refresh rate.
 The higher the refresh rate, the better the display and the better your gaming experience will be.
 You also need to consider the frames per second and the monitor’s resolution.
 If you have a GPU, try to find a gaming monitor that can sync with the unit to prevent screen tearing and other issues.
 A high-resolution screen is better than a big screen with low resolution.
 The most popular size for a gaming monitor is 27-inches.
 A screen this size requires a resolution of 1440 pixels or higher.

 3. Gaming Routers

 As a serious gamer, you need to know the best routers for online gaming.
 These routers are designed explicitly for gaming.
 You need a gaming router that provides fast, reliable connectivity.
 The best gaming routers can give your gaming PC or laptop a boost, improving your overall gaming experience.
 Don’t try to cut corners by purchasing a budget gaming router.
+You may experience router lights flashing but no internet access and connection.
 Gaming equipment is an investment for your desired gaming experience, so make sure you have a gaming router you can use.

 4. Headphone Audio

 When you’re gaming, you want to be a part of the action.
 Having the best display and performance equipment is part of the solution.
 However, the perfect audio brings your games to life.
 If you frequently communicate in-game, you’ll need a gaming headset that has noise-canceling features.
 You should also consider the speaker drivers.
 You need gaming headphones with at least a 40mm driver to handle the action and bass that provide clarity while you’re gaming.
 It’s important to check that your headphones are compatible with your gaming system.